HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/TabPane_Properties.md

 *   **headerPosition**: Specifies the position of the header.It can be set to :TAB\_HEADER\_POSITION\_TOP, TAB\_HEADER\_POSITION\_BOTTOM, TAB\_HEADER\_POSITION\_LEFT, and TAB\_HEADER\_POSITION\_RIGHT.
 *   **headerContainerWeight:** Specifies percentage of width to be allocated to the header.
 Type: Number, Default: 50%.

-Example
+<b>Example</b>

-{% highlight voltMx %}//Sample code to set the viewConfig property of a TabPane widget.
+{% highlight VoltMx %}//Sample code to set the viewConfig property of a TabPane widget.

 frmTab.myTab.viewConfig = {
  "panoramaTitle": "panorama",